dindamajesty13/MiniFleetTracker/README.md

 Feel free to fork the project, create a feature branch, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact
+For inquiries and support, reach out to majestydinda@gmail.com or open an issue in the repository.